worhasdev/Simplified-Input-Module-Class-ROBLOX/README.md

 end)
 ```

-Looking at the program with a more technical view, we can see that the code handles player input using either a keyboard or gamepad.
+Looking at the program from a more in-depth standpoint, we can see that the code handles player input using either a keyboard or gamepad.
 It defines three tables that map specific keys and gamepad buttons to different cutsomizable inputs.
 The script sets up event listeners to detect when these inputs begin (`InputBegan`) and end (`InputEnded`).
 Each input can be configured to either require the button to be held or simply pressed.
 The script maintains the state of each input in the `holdInputState` table and triggers corresponding events using `BindableEvent` instances stored in `buttonEvents`.
 The `input.Init()` function initializes these event listeners, while helper functions manage the input states and handle event firing.
 This allows the game's logic to respond to specific inputs dynamically.

 ## Updates
 // 09/04/2024